talgreen1/PactJVMDemo/README.md

 Testing the UI with regular mock is not good enough:
 * By using regular mock server, we assume we know what the producer sends us and we mock it.
 * If the producer changes the API, we will not know it until we deploy both the consumer & producer code and test them together.

+We are using Wire Mock in order to mock our producer.
+The 2 tests that was added in this step are:
+* getNumOfUserTest
+* getUsernamesTest

+The tests executes 2 methods of the consumer and validates the results.
+The consumer will perform the REST API calls to the mock instead of real producer.